 Geography and Demography of Thassos

-The main island has three very small islands : Tasapulo, on the northern part, opposite Limenas, the capital of Thassos, Kinira (on the eastern part, opposite the small ancient town of the same name and the famous Paradise beach, and Panagia (on the southern part, near Astris).
+Three very small islands belong to the main island: Tasopulo (on the north side, across from Limenas, the capital of the island), Kinira (on the east side, across from the ancient town of the same name and the famous Paradise beach) and Panagia (on the south side of the island, near the place Astris).

 There are two major towns (Thassos town) in the north of the island, which is the largest and also the capital of the island, and Limenaria in the south of Thassos.
 In addition, there are a number of medium-sized or quite small places, also on the coast, such as Skala Rachoni, Skala Prinos, Skala Sotiros, Skala Kallirachi, Skala Maries, Pefkari, Potos, Astris, Kinira, Skala Potamia and Skala Panagia.
 In the interior of the island, not far from the listed places which contain the name “Skala” in their name, there are places of the same name, only without this addition in the name, namely: Rachoni, Prinos, Sotiros, Kallirachi, Maries, Potamia and Panagia.
 The word “skala” means “stairs” or in this case “road” to a village on the coast and could also mean “port”, which means that each of these places in the interior has its own protruding, port area on the shore.

 In addition to the mentioned places, there are also very beautiful and authentic mountain villages on the island, such as: Theologos, Kastro and Kazaviti.

 In the middle of the island rises the Ipsarion mountain with the same name highest peak of 1204m above sea level.
 Next in height is the top of Profitis Ilias, 1108m above sea level.